 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and groundwater wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity. to each source.
-Assessment maps and summary information sheets are available on the internet at http://drinkingwater.missouri.edu/.
-To access the maps for your water system you will need the Stateassigned identification code, which is printed at the top of this report.
-The Source Water Inventory Project maps and information sheets provide a foundation upon which a more comprehensive source water protection plan can be developed.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

-of our water is pumped from a system of 13 deep wells in the Carthage area.
+of our water is pumped from a system of 11 deep wells in the Carthage area.
 Carthage

-Water & Electric Plant (CWEP) supplies more than 5,500 customers with water in the Carthage community.
+Water & Electric Plant (CWEP) supplies more than 6,000 customers with water in the Carthage community.